Sometimes becoming a mother or being pregnant isn't the way you expect it to be.

-That's a bold claim, but many instances of pre- or postnatal (postpartum) mental distress are preventable.
-To do that requires that mothers are given the emotional and practical support that they need during pregnancy and the early years of parenthood.
+You might think that's a bold claim, but many instances of pre- or postnatal (postpartum) mental distress are preventable if mothers are given the emotional and practical support that they need during pregnancy and the early years of parenthood.
 These supports are not 'magic' or 'luck', but are well documented.
 Some women have these kinds of support readily available to them, but for others the right support is harder to find, as everyone has different circumstances and relationships.

-I set up Birth and Beyond to provide services that help new parents figure out what is affecting them, reduce their mental or emotional distress, develop their confidence, and bond better with their babies.
+Birth and Beyond provides services that help you figure out what is affecting you, reduce your mental or emotional distress, develop your confidence, and bond better with your baby (or babies).

 Counselling helps in a variety of ways:

 - You can use it to gain a better understanding of why you feel the way you do, which can help you feel more in control.

 - You can use it to talk about emotions that you feel uncomfortable talking with anyone else about, which can be a relief.